 Taxation of pensions

 Some other states are welcoming to retirees with breaks on pension taxation, although what they include and exclude can be tricky (military, government, and in-state pensions are most often excluded in whole or part).
 If taxes are important to you in retirement, before you decide on a state it’s a good idea to do some research, or even prepare a sample tax return.

 States that are not so friendly to retirees

 States that tax Social Security benefits are easy to single out as being non-friendly to retirees.
-There are 13 of those: CT, CO, KS, MO, MN, MT, ND, NE, NM, RI, UT, VT, and WV (some of these exclude a portion of these benefits).
+There are 13 of those: CT, CO, KS, MO, MN, MT, ND, NE, NM, RI, UT, VT, and WV (some of these exclude a portion of these benefits, and WV will phase it out completely beginning in 2020).
 Although the taxes you might pay on Social Security are probably not going to break the bank, it does not make a “retirement-friendly” statement to tax them.

 Homestead and other Property Tax Exemptions

 Although almost all states and many cities have some type of program to control or reduce property taxes on people over 65, most of them are extremely limited and pertain only to people with limited incomes.
 However a few have taken action that protect practically everyone, not just those with low incomes or over 65.
 Two of the most far-reaching programs are in California and Florida, and they definitely help retirees.
 It is worthwhile checking when considering a state or municipality to see if you might qualify for property tax relief – it can make a difference.

 California’s Proposition 13 restricts annual increases of assessed value of real property to an inflation factor, not to exceed 2% per year.
 However if you sell your home and buy a new one the taxes will be computed on the value at the time of purchase, so the law tends to discourage people from moving.
 Florida’s Save Our Homes program limits the annual increase in assessment so that it does not exceed the lower of the following: